a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
 Launch Selector.
 File > Run a Program....
 Verify that the non-RAMCard volume containing Selector is the first disk shown.
 * Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
 Launch Selector.
 File > Run a Program....
 Verify that the non-RAMCard volume containing Selector is the first disk shown.

+* Using DeskTop, either delete LOCAL/SELECTOR.LIST or just delete all shortcuts.
+Configure Selector to start.
+Launch Selector.
+Ensure DeskTop is automatically invoked and starts correctly.

 # Disk Copy

 * Launch DeskTop.
 Special > Disk Copy....
 File > Quit.
 Special > Disk Copy....
 Ensure drive list is correct.